webplatformco/project-class-composition/proposals/class-spread.md

 const obj = { ...obj1, ...obj2 };
 ```

-But we don't have it for classes.
+But we don't have it for **classes**.

 This makes it hard to abstract class behavior out into separate modules,
-even in scenarios where class definitions can be cooperatively developed.
+even in scenarios where class definitions and such modules can be cooperatively developed.

-It also makes it hard to generate class API surface dynamically, without going back to dealing with prototypes.
+Lack of a mechanism for spreading within the class body means that the only way to add API surface dynamically is to go back to dealing with prototypes.

+Last, even if [`[[Fields]]` remain non-introspectable ](customizable-fields.md),
+a specialized class spread syntax could have access to them and take care of copying them over,
+something that userland code cannot do today.

 ## Proposal